Full Time Faculty: Andrew Billing (Chair), Juliette Rogers, Martine Sauret, Joëlle Vitiello

 Additional information on the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The department of French and Francophone Studies participates in the honors program.
-Eligibility requirements, application procedures and specific project expectations are available from the department office.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 Policy on French Language Grades